hammadbinsajjad/TicTacToe-GUI-Kivy/README.md

 - Pull the repository or download the code
 - Go into the directory using the terminal or your IDE
 - Run the application using "py main.py"

-#### Executable File
-Under the releases section, a zip file is available with the packaged application.
-In the zip file, the shortcut is available to launch the application.

 ### Note